o-gariba/js-advanced-concepts-ZTM/README.md

 Global EC give us global object, this, ...

 this => in a browser, this === window (global object, inside node is global instead of window)

+### Lexical Environment

+A place where we write the code, the same space that execution context creates.
+The EC tells us witch LE is running (scope)